thearst3rd/stopwaitingforgodot-chess/README.md

 # #StopWaitingForGodot Chess

 A simple chess implementation in [Godot](https://godotengine.org/).
-This is my entry in Terry Cavanaugh's [STOP WAITING FOR GODOT](https://itch.io/jam/stop-waiting-for-godot) Jam!
+This is [my submission](https://itch.io/jam/stop-waiting-for-godot/rate/1188240) to Terry Cavanaugh's [STOP WAITING FOR GODOT](https://itch.io/jam/stop-waiting-for-godot) Jam!

----
+You can play this in your web browser or download builds for Linux, Windows, or macOS on [the itch.io page](https://thearst3rd.itch.io/stopwaitingforgodot-chess)!

-This readme will detail some of the things I learned and the resources I used to learn them.
-Come back later when the jam is done :)
+This readme details some of the thought and development process, including some of the brainstorming I did at the beginning, and the features I added as I went along.
+Enjoy!

 ## Brainstorming